SierraSoftworks/tailscale-udm/README.md

 If Tailscale is already installed, update its configuration:

+WARNING: Please be sure to do this over a local connection (not tailscale) as your connection will be disrupted.

 1. Remove the `--tun userspace-networking` flag from `/etc/default/tailscaled`.

 2. Add the following instead: